Jesssullivan/timberbuddy/README.md

 **HID transmission to hardware:**
 - Touch screen button presses are communicated via **websocket** to the node server;
-  - All socket communications include a boolean value that is treated like an atomic state;
+  - socket communications pass along a boolean value that is treated like an atomic state;
-  - This allows different / concurrent / incidental requests from the hardware to be made by one any number of connected clients (though of course, as a PLC there will only ever by one connected client), with messages only getting accepted if the requested routine is not already active.
-This means we do not have to deal with message queues or setup what are fundamentally synchronous routines (move the saw up or down by however much, home the machine, toggle a mode etc) as faux asynchronous jobs.
+  - This allows different / concurrent / incidental requests from the hardware to be made by any number of connected clients (though of course, as a PLC there will only ever by one connected client), with messages only getting accepted if the requested routine is not already active.
+This means we do not have to deal with message queues or masquerade what are fundamentally synchronous routines (move the saw up or down by however much, home the machine, toggle a mode etc) as faux asynchronous jobs.
 This is the opposite if how most server / client communications would be setup, but is important to understand because the job executed by the server is literally a single set of sensors, lights, solenoids connected to the pi.
 - Physical button presses are also communicated via websocket on the active client connection.

 **Data transmission and storage:**